Pediculosis Capitis Definition

-Diagnosis of Pediculosis Capitis
+Pediculosis Capitis Diagnosis

 The best way to diagnose an active infestation is by identifying a live nymph or an adult louse.
 The doctor normally recommends examining the lice in wet hair.
 On carefully combing the hair using a fine-toothed comb, the lice can be seen.
 The combing process will be repeated several times until all the lice are removed.

-Treatments of Pediculosis Capitis
+Pediculosis Capitis Treatments

 The doctors usually recommend an over-the-counter (OTC) treatment that is helpful in removing the lice from the scalp.
 OTC treatment is based on pyrethrin, which is toxic to lice.
 The doctors will recommend washing the hair with shampoo before taking these treatments.

 In some cases, if OTC treatments are not successful, the doctors may also recommend, one of the following: